KDNA 2021 GREEN SHIRT UMPIRE PROGRAM

 - Support in the event of issues with spectators, coaches or players

 - Learning the correct procedures and protocols of umpiring; and

 How much does it cost?

-The cost of the program $35.00 (paid to KDNA) Foundation Umpire Education Course $35.95 (paid to Netball Australia when registering on line).
+The cost of the program $35.00 (paid to KDNA) as well as the Foundation Umpire Education Course $40 (paid to Netball Australia when registering on line).
 If a participant has already completed this course in the past 4 years, then you will not be required to complete the course again.
 This includes eight hours of training.
-Umpiring matches with umpire support, subsidized badging costs when the umpires are ready to be tested and the loan of a green polo shirt, whistle and official rule book.
+Umpiring matches with umpire support, subsidized badging costs when the umpires are ready to be tested and the loan of a green polo shirt, being supplied with a whistle and official rule book.